compphylo/compphylo.github.io/Oslo2019/UiO_Cluster_info.md

 # enter your username here
 $ ssh <username>@abel.uio.no

-# this is an example for the username "work2"
+# this is an example for the username iovercast
-$ ssh work2@abel.uio.no
+$ ssh iovercast@abel.uio.no
 ```

 > **Note on usage:** In command line commands we'll use the convention of wrapping variable names in angle-brackets.
 For example, in the command above you should substitute your own username for `<username>`.
 We will provide usernames and passwords on the day of the workshop.